On Almost Regular Mappings: Introduction

-In the fourth section, we show that sufficient conditions for almost regularity require neither $(S_1)$ nor $(S_2)$.
-Moreover, if any of these assumptions holds true then we obtain full regularity which corresponds to the well-known fact that almost regularity implies regularity in this case.
+Then $\ball_Y(g(x),ct) \cap \ball_Y(g(\bar{x}),cr) \subset g\big(\ball_X(x,t)\big)$ for each $x \in \ball_X(\bar{x}, r)$ and each $t \in \big(0,r - d(x, \bar{x})\big)$. \end{proposition} In the fourth section, we show that sufficient conditions for almost regularity of a~set-valued mapping $F$ require none of the following commonly used assumptions playing the role of completeness/continuity from the above statement: \begin{itemize} \item[(S$_1$)] the graph of $F$ is (locally) complete; \item[(S$_2$)] the domain space $X$ is complete and the graph of $F$ is (locally) closed. \end{itemize} We do not employ any additional tools such as lower semi-continuous envelopes, slope-based conditions, completion of the spaces and the graph of the mapping under consideration, etc., see \cite{CR2023}.
+This essentially simplifies the proofs.
+Moreover, if either (S$_1$) or (S$_2$) holds true then we obtain full regularity by using \cite[Proposition 2.40]{IoffeBook}.

 In the fifth section, we investigate the stability of almost regularity around the reference point with respect to additive single-valued and set-valued perturbations.
-These results are similar to the ones in case of full (semi/sub)regularity \cite{IoffeBook, CR2023}.
+We make the presentation as close as possible to \cite{CR2023}.
+Despite the similarity to the case of full (semi/sub)regularity \cite{IoffeBook, CR2023}, the results presented are new and require neither (S$_1$) nor (S$_2$).
+In particular, we cover (and slightly generalize) a global statement from \cite{ABB2020}.

 In the sixth section, we gather several probably well-known results on almost openness of linear and affine mappings scattered in the literature.
 These (simpler) mappings can be used to approximate the non-linear ones.
+Proposition~\ref{propAlmostOpen} seems to be new and it may be of the independent interest.